 - Whole grains

 Alongside your dietary and exercise adjustments, it’s crucial to stay well-hydrated by drinking an adequate amount of water throughout the day.
 Water helps with digestion, boosts metabolism, and keeps you feeling full, which can aid in managing your food intake.
 While the focus should be on sustainable changes, it’s also important to cultivate a positive mindset and practice mindful eating.
 Be present during meal times, savor each bite, and listen to your body’s hunger and fullness cues.
 Avoid distractions such as television or electronic devices, as they can lead to mindless overeating.
 Remember, healthy weight loss is a gradual process, and it’s normal to experience fluctuations along the way.

 3. Get Out in the World

 Although you have new responsibilities, it’s really important to have some time for yourself.
-Getting back into life can really help make you feel better about yourself and also finding the motivation to focus on you.
+Getting back into life can really help make you feel better about yourself and also find the motivation to focus on yourself.